A short history of the Mint Julep

-Since then, the drink has had a starring role in The Great Gatsby in the hand of the novel’s hapless heroine Daisy, who chose the Mint Julep as her summertime cocktail.
+One of the Mint Julep’s major claims to fame is its starring role in The Great Gatsby in the hand of the novel’s hapless heroine Daisy, who named it her summertime cocktail of choice.
 In the real world, it’s perhaps best known as the official drink of the Kentucky Derby, where the cooling cocktail is sipped along the racetrack as thoroughbreds compete for the winning title.

 It’s also worth noting (and an interesting fact to share with friends over drinks) that the julep itself is actually a category of drinks that refers to cocktails featuring a spirit served over crushed ice.
 While you can happily serve it in a rocks glass without raising any eyebrows, a classic Mint Julep is traditionally served in a silver or pewter Julep cup that is held by the handle or rim so the cup maintains optimum frost.

 Muddling mint leaves is not hard at all, but it does call for a light touch.
 The tools you’ll need to muddle mint for a Mint Julep include your glass of choice (either a Julep cup or a rocks glass), and a wooden cocktail muddler, or an unfinished wooden spoon.

 When you muddle your mint leaves and simple syrup together, go slowly and gently to ensure that the leaves are not roughly torn in the process.
 This will ensure that the aromatic oils from the mint is released without adding any lingering bitter notes to your drink.

 Tip: If you want to make crushed ice at home, we recommend investing in something called a Lewis Bag.
 Originally used by banks to transport coins, clever 19th-century bartenders started using it to make crushed ice, taking full advantage of the canvas sack’s durability and ability to absorb excess water.

 What is the best bourbon for a Mint Julep?